Competitive Personal Responsibility Education Program Fact Sheet

 A future in which all our nation’s youth, individuals and families—no matter what challenges they may face—can live healthy, productive, violence-free lives.

-- Positive adolescent development, to include promotion of healthy attitudes and values about adolescent growth and development, body image, racial and ethnic diversity, and other related subjects;
+- Adolescent development, such as the development of healthy attitudes and values about adolescent growth and development, body image, racial and ethnic diversity, and other related subjects

 - Healthy life skills, such as goal-setting, decision making, negotiation, communication and inter-personal skills, and stress management.